tobiasorstad/quarkus-javabin/README.md

 using Quarkus and Mockito, and talk about some pros and cons with each of them.
 This tutorial is primarily aimed at developers who are familiar with writing tests in Java, but are new to mocking.
 Experience with Quarkus is helpful.

+The tests will focus on testing an EmployeeService class, testing its functionality while trying to work around its dependencies to the injected
+REST-clients.
 Feel free to clone the example repository and check out the code for yourself.
 Information about the needed dependencies can also be found there.
 Having cloned the repository all you need is Java and Maven installed to run the tests with "mvn verify".

 ## The Mock annotation